Shouryadhatrika/Shouryadhatrika/README.md

 ## 📌 Pinned Repositories

 - [`Smart_interview_primary`](https://github.com/Shouryadhatrika/Smart_interview_primary)
-  DSA problems and Python solutions from the Smart Interviews Primary course.
+  DSA problems and solutions in Python to prepare for interviews and competitive coding.

 - [`ARGO_FARMS`](https://github.com/Shouryadhatrika/ARGO_FARMS)
-  Full-stack agricultural platform enabling real-time direct interaction between farmers and buyers.
+  Web app to connect farmers and buyers with live product listings and direct communication.

 ---

-📈 **115+ contributions** in the last year — continuously learning, building, and contributing!
+📈 **115 contributions** in the past year — actively learning, building, and growing!